You have no items in your shopping cart.

 The FSC trademark identifies products which contain wood from well managed forests certified in accordance with the rules of the FSC, ensuring that people, wildlife and the environment benefit from the forestry practices.
 Learn how to use the FSC Label.

-When you purchase SFI-certified papers and envelopes from us, you can print the SFI label directly onto your project to promote the environmental qualities of the paper.
+When you purchase SFI-certified papers and envelopes, you can print the SFI label directly onto your project to promote the environmental qualities of the paper.
 The SFI Chain of Custody must be maintained for you to print the SFI label, the initials "SFI," or the phrase "Sustainable Forestry Initiative."

 The SFI label ensures that a paper's fiber came from certified forests or was sourced through SFI's rigorous fiber sourcing program.
 This helps consumers identify and give preference to products from well-managed forests.
 Learn how to use the SFI Label.